senior-sigan/KawaiiSearch/README.md

 __[download my dataset](https://yadi.sk/d/lNREFvKa3QPSRs)__

 You can use any big dataset with images.
-I used cosplay pictures from [VK](https://vk.com).
+I used cosplay pictures from this group: [vk/wtfcute](https://vk.com/wtfcute).

 ```
 ./data